What to Serve with Thanksgiving Turkey: The Best Sides for Smoked or Roasted Turkey

 Soft dinner rolls or buttermilk biscuits are perfect for grabbing extra gravy, building mini turkey sandwiches, and filling out the plate.
 You can bake from scratch or lean on a high-quality mix or frozen dough if you’re juggling a smoker and an oven at the same time.

-Cornbread doesn’t just pair well with turkey on its own—it also loves gravy and cranberry sauce.
+Cornbread does not just pair well with turkey on its own.
+It also works with gravy, cranberry sauce, and leftover turkey sandwiches.

 Think beyond the main meal and plan for leftover turkey sandwiches, sliders, and breakfast plates.
 Extra rolls, cornbread, and even leftover stuffing can all be reworked with smoked or roasted turkey into next-day meals.